TDS3301-DATAMINING/Part3/README.md

 ![solarized symmetry](https://github.com/TDS3301-DATAMINING/Part3/blob/master/graphs/outliers.PNG)

 As plotted in the graph above, it is shown that there is some heavy outliers in both Light and CO2 attibutes.
-Besides that, there is also slight outliers found in humidity ratio and occupancy.
+Besides that, there is also slight outliers found in humidity ratio and occupancy attributes.

 ## B. Pre-Processing tasks